Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Numerical examples

-Table \ref{table: example2} shows the hyperparameters that are tuned for each of the surrogates, together with the search domain for each of the hyperparameters.
+Table \ref{table: example2} shows the hyperparameters that are tuned for each of the models, together with the search domain for each of the hyperparameters.
 Training is performed for 9 different number of epochs starting from 5,000 epochs and ending with 45,000 epochs.
 For each regularization method, given the number of epochs, we train 100 models on the training dataset.
-The model which results in the lowest relative $L_2$ norm on the evaluation dataset is then selected as the best surrogate model for the given number of training epochs.
+The model which results in the lowest relative $L_2$ norm on the evaluation dataset is then selected as the best model for the given number of training epochs.
+Once again, In order to eliminate the dependency of the reported relative $ L_2$ error norms to the selection of evaluation and test datasets, we choose to use a rather large number of our available synthetic data, and therefore we use 15000 randomly selected samples for evaluation and test purposes.

 Figure \ref{NS_performance} shows a comparison between the performance of different regularization methods.
-For each regularization method, we train three different surrogates, each trained using a different random selection of training, evaluation, and test datasets, and the results for each of the surrogates as well as the average results are shown.
-Once again, it is evident that the PI regularization method provides superior accuracies compared to other regularization methods.
+For each regularization method, we train three different models, each trained using a different random selection of training, evaluation, and test datasets, and the results for each of the models as well as the average results are shown.
+From this figure it is evident that the proposed regularization method provides superior generalization accuracies compared to other methods.